etnami/song-popularity-dual-model/README.md

 \* Marked as the best-performing model of its type in my coursework results tables.
 † SWR accuracy, specificity and sensitivity are shown as n/a because my code reused another model's predictions (see Verification note); only its AUC (0.524) was computed correctly.

 **Main finding:** every model performs close to chance (AUC 0.506-0.525).
 Both logistic regressions never predicted a popular song (0% sensitivity), so their high accuracy and specificity only reflect the 62% not-popular majority.
 The Random Forests do flag some songs as popular, but RF1's hit rate (9.0% sensitivity) is barely above its false-alarm rate (8.3%, from 91.67% specificity), which is what chance would give.
-RF1 has higher sensitivity than RF2, while RF2 has the higher AUC (0.511 vs 0.506), but the differences are small, come from one test split, and have no confidence intervals.
+RF1 has higher sensitivity than RF2, while RF2 has the higher AUC (0.511 vs 0.506), but the differences are small, come from single test splits, and have no confidence intervals.

 ![Random Forest 1 vs Random Forest 2: AUC comparison](figures/rf1_vs_rf2_auc_comparison.png)